ryym/geq/README.md

 ## Table relationships management

-You can define and utilize table relationships.
+Optionally you can define and utilize table relationships.

 `mdl/models.go`: